Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Virtual Environments

-The Pico 4 Ultra contains four exclusive high quality virtual environments, and as well the old environments from the older headsets.
+The Pico 4 Ultra contains four exclusive high quality virtual environments with audio, and as well the old environments from the older headsets.

-However thanks to the community efforts you can now download a wide range of custom environments using [PicoThemeManager](https://github.com/Nyabsi/PicoThemeManager)
+However thanks to the community efforts you can now download a wide range of custom environments using [PicoThemeManager](https://github.com/Nyabsi/PicoThemeManager).

 ### Android Support